The Best Keto Pumpkin Donuts with Pumpkin Spice Glaze

 Time to dip

 Dip each donut into the glaze and place on a wire rack to set.
-Dust with crushed nuts or [keto sprinkles](https://amzn.to/30ehYlD)
+Dust with crushed nuts or sprinkles.

-These crisp Autmun mornings just got a little bit better with a mug of bulletproof coffee and a keto pumpkin donut.
-These low carb donuts can make your morning a little it sweeter on busy mornings when you are running a little late.
-Or enjoy them with your family on a lazy weekend morning.
-Or bring them to work and let you coworkers be amazed that these office donuts are sugar free and good for you!
+These crisp Autumn mornings just got a little bit better with a mug of bulletproof coffee and one of these pumpkin donuts.
+They make busy mornings a little sweeter when you’re running late, or enjoy them with your family on a lazy weekend.
+Bring them to work and watch your coworkers’ faces when they find out these donuts are sugar free.

-Keto pumpkin donuts are a cake style donut that is covered with a creamy buttermilk pumpkin spice glaze.
-I like mine topped with crush pecans, but you can add your favorite topping.
-The donut part is spongy and has the perfect pumpkin flavor.
-The glaze is sweet with a ting of tartness from the buttermilk.
+These are cake style donuts covered with a creamy buttermilk pumpkin spice glaze.
+I like mine topped with crushed pecans, but add whatever topping you want.
+The donut itself is spongy with perfect pumpkin flavor, and the glaze is sweet with a tang of tartness from the buttermilk.

 Yes!
-Pumpkin is allowed on the keto diet!
-Pumpkin has a higher carbohydrate amount that other vegetables, so you only want to concume it in small amounts on the ketogenic diet.
-For 12 donuts, we are only adding 1/2 cup of pumpkin puree which accounts for 6 g net carbs for the entire recipe.
-That is 0.5 gram per donut.
-I’m willing to sacrifice 0.5 carbs for pumpkin flavor!
+Pumpkin has more carbs than other vegetables, so you want to consume it in small amounts.
+For 12 donuts, I’m only adding 1/2 cup of pumpkin puree which is 6g net carbs for the entire recipe.
+That’s 0.5 gram per donut.
+I’ll sacrifice half a carb for pumpkin flavor any day!

-When selecting pumpkin puree, make sure you are looking for canned pumpkin that contains 100% pumpkin and nothing else!
-Pumpkin Pie filling is usually stocked next to pumpkin puree and is often mistaken for it.
-The pie filling has added sugars and seasoning to it so avoid this kind.
+When selecting pumpkin puree, make sure it’s 100% pumpkin and nothing else!
+Pumpkin Pie filling is usually stocked next to the puree and people grab it by mistake.
+The pie filling has added sugars and seasoning, so avoid it.

-These pumpkin donuts are cake donuts, so we bake them in the oven on a donut baking tray.
-The one I use in my recipes is this
+These are cake donuts, so we bake them in the oven on a donut baking tray.
+The one I use is this

 We don't have buttermilk.
 Can I sub with something else